ddella/OpenSSL/Public Key Anatomy/README.md

 Representation of an RSA 512-bit public key in hexadecimal.

 ![Alt text](/images/rsa-pub-key-hex.jpg "RSA Public key in hex format")
-To get the OID value from hexadecimal, I used simple script made by Matthias Gaertner found [here](https://www.rtner.de/software/oid.html)
+To get the OID value from hexadecimal, I used a simple script made by Matthias Gaertner found [here](https://www.rtner.de/software/oid.html) or on my Gist [here](https://gist.github.com/ddella/2c716646125912a6ef8bed6273f647f2)
 To compile, just use GCC/Apple clang:
 ```shell
 gcc -Wall oid.c -o oid